dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 :::image type="content" source="media/geometry/line.png" alt-text="LineGeometry.":::

 > [!NOTE]
-> Setting the `Fill` property of a `Path` that renders a `LineGeometry` will have no effect, because a line has no interior.
+> Setting the `Fill` property of a <xref:Microsoft.Maui.Controls.Shapes.Path> that renders a `LineGeometry` will have no effect, because a line has no interior.

 ### RectangleGeometry